Glenorchy/Glenorky – Listed on 1858 Tremaines Map as farm of George Halliday at Concession 2 north of Dundas on north part of lots 21 & 22

 Munn’s Corners – Located at Dundas and Sixth Line, it was so named because the Munn’s family owned the ne and se corners of the intersection.
 Daniel Munn operated an Inn on the south corner.
 The Munn’s were on the land by 1806.

-Postville/ Post’s Corners – Located at Trafalgar and Dundas, it was a Hamlet called Post’s Corners from at least 1815 – 1851 and called Postville by 1857.
+Postville/ Post’s Corners – Located at Trafalgar and Dundas, it was a hamlet called Post’s Corners from at least 1814 and called Postville by 1857.
 It was the location of the local store, school, Steam saw Mill, Inn, Drill shed for the local militia and Post Office.
 It was also a stage stop between York and Dundas.
 It was called Post’s Corners because Ephraim Post owned the SW corner and the north-east corner.
-It is not clear when they first owned this land but sometime between 1807 and 1816.
+Jordan Post Sr. purchased NE corner 150 acres in October 1812 and then sold to his son, Ephraim, in 1816.
+The SW corner (200 acres) was purchased by Abigail Post (Jordon Sr.’s wife) in 1814 and inherited by his son Jordon Jr in 1829..

 The Inn was on the SW corner and the store and post office a bit farther west on the NW corner.
 The store was owned by Squire James Appelbe and around 1840 the post office was also moved into the store.
 (Having previously being located east of Post’s Corners and Alexander Proudfoot being the postmaster.)
 Just below the south east corner there was a steam saw mill.
 In the late 1960’s the Inn was torn down and the general store taken down to make way for a service station.
 The Post’s home on the north-east corner of Dundas & Trafalgar was torn down in 1965